patel-rupin2000/music-full/README.md

 # music-full
-React web app for Overlaying of musics
+React web app for Overlaying of N music